холод планета

 Atmospheric Circulation: Changes in atmospheric circulation patterns are also contributing to a stronger and more persistent polar vortex.

-The implications of a stronger polar vortex for the upcoming winter are far-reaching:
+The implications of a stronger polar vortex for the upcoming are far-reaching:

 Colder Winters: The potential for colder temperatures in the United States, Canada, and Europe due to the increased influence of the polar vortex.